tomberek/mcm/manual/iv.md

 use of the accused or for any person other than the owner.

---LSQP--Note: If the property is alleged to be military property, as defined in paragraph 46c(1)(h), add the following element--RSQP--
+[Note: If the property is alleged to be military property, as defined in paragraph 46c(1)(h), add the following element]

 (e) That the property was military property.